· Philipp Leser

 The reason for using and imputation instead of a forecasting system is that some time series might be hard or even impossible to predict, but that is absolutely ok.
 We are interested in the joint behavior of the system.

 Just to show how useful this can be, we do something here that we should not do in practice.
-In our example we know that component B is a function of component A. That should be explicitly modeled.
+In our example, we know that component B is a function of component A. That should be explicitly modeled.
 But for the sake of this discussion, assume we don’t know that or there are too many dependencies to model them explicitly.
 So we train a model, that jointly imputes sensor_1 and sensor_2.

-If you plot the moving average of the error and compare it with what you have seen on the calibration set, all three anomalies are detected (even though the first outlier would be perfectly detected by the static “more than 300 is physically impossible” rule anyways).
+If you plot the moving average of the error and compare it with what you have seen on the calibration set, all three anomalies are detected (even though the first outlier would be perfectly detected by the static “more than 300 is physically impossible” rule anyway).
 We don’t have a real probability in the classical sense, but can at least say that we have are breaching a historical 99% percentile barrier.
 That is a starting point to get there.

 You will find many was to get to this result.
-Even though the contextual anomaly is sometimes harder to get with approaches that are not based on predictions.
+Even though, the contextual anomaly is sometimes harder to get with approaches that are not based on predictions.
 After all, the anomalies are rather trivial.
 But as I mentioned above, this is only the starting point of getting a good AD system.

 Code below.
 We use 2 values from the past and two values from the future to jointly interpolate sensor_1 and sensor_2.
-If you ask yourself: why is the Catboost regressor not hyperparameter-optimized?
+If you ask yourself: why is the Cat boost regressor not hyperparameter-optimized?
 Because it does not have to!
 We are not forecasting.
 Understanding our error on the calibration set is more important than the absolute magnitude of prediction error, as long as the prediction error is relatively unbiased.

 from catboost import CatBoostRegressor